Learn how to make delicious fermented ginger carrots at home with this easy recipe! This condiment tastes so fresh and goes with everything.

 - ⅓ to ½ cup of dried seaweed (kombu, wakame, etc.)

 - Peel the carrots if desired.
 With a vegetable peeler and a little patience, make carrot strips.
-Otherwise, use a food processor, a cheese grater or mandolin to go a little faster.
+Otherwise, use a food processor, a cheese grater or mandolin to speed up the process.

 - Mince the garlic and ginger, and break the seaweed into large pieces.